Some remarks on proper actions, proper metric spaces, and buildings: Isometry groups of proper metric spaces

 Suppose that $g\in\Iso(X)$ and that $p\in X$.
 Put $q=g^{-1}(p)$.
 If $h\in\Iso(X)$ with $d(hq,gq)=d(hq,p)<\eps$, then $d(h^{-1}p,g^{-1}p)=d(p,hq)<\eps$.
 We have shown that $h^{-1}\in\langle \{p\};B_\eps(g^{-1}p)\rangle$, provided that $h\in\Iso(X)\cap\langle \{q\};B_\eps(gq)\rangle$.
 Hence inversion is continuous in $\Iso(X)$. \end{proof} From now on we endow the monoid $\IE(X)$ with the topology of pointwise convergence.
 We recall that a metric space $(X,d)$ is called \emph{proper} if the Heine--Borel Theorem holds in $X$: a subset is compact if and only if it is bounded and closed.
 Proper metric spaces are locally compact and complete.
 It follows from Lemma~\ref{ProperLemmma} that a metric space $(X,d)$ is proper if and only if the map $(x,y)\longmapsto (d(x,y),y)$ from $X\times X$ to $\RR\times X$ is proper.

 Parts of following result are proven in \cite[Thm.~3.1]{AMN}, in \cite[5.2--5.6]{Gao} for separable spaces, and in \cite[Thm.~2.3]{GKVW}~\footnote{The proof given in \cite{GKVW} contains a gap; we fail to explain why $\Iso(X)\subseteq\IE(X)$ is closed.}. \begin{Thm} Let $X$ be a proper metric space.
 Then the map $\IE(X)\times X\longrightarrow X\times X$ that maps $(g,x)$ to $(gx,x)$ is proper.
 The topological monoid $\IE(X)$ is locally compact and second countable.
-The subgroup $\Iso(X)$ is closed in $\IE(X)$ and $\Iso(X)\times X\longrightarrow X$ is a locally compact, second countable, proper transformation group. \end{Thm}
+The subgroup $\Iso(X)$ is closed in $\IE(X)$ and hence also locally compact and second countable.
+Moreover, the action $\Iso(X)\times X\longrightarrow X$ is proper. \end{Thm}

 \begin{proof} We first show that the map $F:(g,x)\longmapsto (d(gx,x),x)$ is proper.
 If $C\subseteq\RR$ and $B\subseteq X$ are compact, we claim that the set